Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Results and analysis

 One hypothesis suggests that many infeasible solutions exhibit similar rewards in the rank-based approaches.
 This is because numerous different infeasible solutions can be assigned the same rank.
 As the learning process progresses, it becomes easier to discover feasible solutions that offer higher rewards.
 Consequently, once the algorithm identifies the feasible region within the objective space, it expeditiously seeks solutions with high rewards (which are solutions with high $L_C$ and low average enrichment in the previous section for the Two- and Three-obj cases, respectively), which often favor the optimization of $L_C$ due to its relative ease compared to the other objective, $F_{\Delta h}$.
 This phenomenon is not observed in the distance-based approach, where each infeasible solution retains its unique reward and potentially resulted in solutions with lower $F_{\Delta h}$.
 This distinction may help explain the differences observed in Figure \ref{fig:bothcsontrained}.

 Among the resulting best solutions, which include $[1.409,500.3]$, $[1.414,511.5]$, $[1.416,512.]$, $[1.417,513]$, and $[1.418,513.4]$ all were found with the PEARL-NdS (\code{crowding}) with \code{CL} method exclusively.
-Additionally, these solutions conform to the feasibility constraints outlined in \cite{seurin2022pwr,seurin2023assessment}.
+Additionally, these solutions conform to the feasibility constraints outlined in \cite{seurin2022pwr,seurin2024assessment}.
 In Table \ref{tab:fullmultiobjFOMstwoobjconstr}, you can find additional MOO metrics pertaining to the Two-obj case.
-As previously mentioned, despite the distance-based methods uncovering a smaller proportion of feasible solutions (as indicated in the last row of the Table and the top-left plot in the figure of \ref{fig:allfomsconstrainedtwoobj}), they excel in discovering a greater diversity among these solutions.
+As previously mentioned, despite the distance-based methods uncovering a smaller proportion of feasible solutions (as indicated in the last row of the Table), they excel in discovering a greater diversity among these solutions.
 Consequently, the PEARL-NdS (\code{crowding}) and PEARL-NdS (\code{niching}) approaches exhibit higher HV values.
 The former also boast the highest number of solutions belonging to the Pareto front (as indicated by the $I_C$ in the Table) although \code{niching2} achieve the lowest IGD, GD, and $I_{\epsilon}^+$ values.